The New York Times

 Contact Us for Professional Help

 For those who do not qualify for assistance from the California Victim Compensation Program, a civil lawsuit against the person who commit the sexual abuse or assault or an entity that is was partly responsible for the person’s conduct may be a means to seek compensation.
-For a free consultation, contact the dedicated Monterey County personal injury attorneys at Corsiglia, McMahon & Allard, LLP, today.
+For a free consultation, contact the dedicated Monterey County personal injury attorneys at Cerri, Boskovich & Allard, today.

 Sources